 Paris has been known to defy all travel records by attracting almost 16 million tourists only in the first half of 2017 itself.
 A three-hour drive from Bruges, culminate this epic trip filled with music and adventure in this iconic city – because “Paris is always a good idea.”

 Beautiful, fashionable, confident, and inspiring envy at every turn, Paris is best explored the unconventional way – shop in the well-heeled footsteps of the locals instead of the Champs-Elysées; ditch Michelin starred dinners for evening meals at laid-back modern bistros; find the “Real” Paris on the Canal St. Martin instead of seeking out bohemian ambience on the Left Bank; save room for a variety of delicacies instead of filling up on croissants.
-Get the know the real Paris, don’t buy into stereotypes.
+Get to know the real Paris, don’t buy into stereotypes.
 As Henry Miler would say – To know Paris is to know a great deal.

-Hotel Sebel is a charming 3-star hotel with free WIFI – situated in the centre of The Hague on the Prins Hendrikplein close to the picturesque Embassy area.
+Hotel Sebel is a charming 3-star hotel with free WIFI – situated in the center of The Hague on the Prins Hendrikplein close to the picturesque Embassy area.
 Hotel Sebel provides 33 comfortable rooms with en-suite bathrooms.
 The rooms are situated in 3 townhouses of which one is an Art Nouveau house from 1882.
 A dutch buffet breakfast is served every day in the breakfast room with litho’s from views of The Hague by the well-known painter Leo Wisselink.

 A delicious blend of 21st-century luxury and 16th-century architecture awaits you at Hotel Matelote.
 Situated in the Haarstraat, this unique hotel has the best location in Antwerp only some footsteps away from